WebPraktikos/tailwindcss-rich-docs/README.md

 **Important:** Still at an early stage of development and not ready for use.

-This is a Tailwind CSS plugin that adds styles to the raw HTML code containing documentation type of content.
+This is a Tailwind CSS plugin that adds styles to the raw HTML code (without styles or classes) containing documentation type of content.

 [Demo](https://tailwindcss-rich-docs.netlify.com/)